Meghlifestudio/100daysofPython/python.md

 # Day 1 Project Name code generator

 '''
-#1.
-Create a greeting for your program.
-print('welcome to brand name generator.')

-#2.
-Ask the user for the city that they grew up in.
-city_name=input("which city you were grown up?\n")

-#3.
-Ask the user for the name of a pet.
-pet_name= input('what is your pet name?\n')
+print('welcome to brand name generator.') city_name=input("which city you were grown up?\n") pet_name= input('what is your pet name?\n')
-#4.
-Combine the name of their city and pet and show them their band name.
 band_name=("city_name" + "pet_name ")
 print("Your brand name could be " + city_name + " " + pet_name )
 '''